DeAPlaneta

 DeAPlaneta is an audiovisual production and distribution company based in Barcelona.
-It was created as joint venture of Grupo Planeta and De Agostini.
+It was created as the joint venture of Grupo Planeta and De Agostini.

 History

 It opened in 2001 as a joint venture of Italian holding company DeAgostini and Spanish mass media holding Grupo Planeta with the initial intent of primarily focusing on the Spanish and Portuguese (Iberian) markets.
 Both groups had already joined forces with the publishing house Planeta DeAgostini.
 According to president Maurizio Carlotti, it was born out as a split from Planeta 2010.
 Upon the time of the company's rollout, its distribution arm in Spain included DeAPlaneta Home Video, Planeta Junior, Planeta D, while its production arm consisted of film production outfit Cometa PC and TV-movie production outfit Prodigius, a joint venture with Mediapro.
 In 2003, DeAPlaneta and Mikado created Argentinian production outfit KDM Films along with Oscar Kramer.

+in April 2000 during the MIP-TV event, Planeta 2010, partnered with German childrens entertainment company EM.TV & Merchandising to expand the Junior brand into the Spain & Portugal territories announcing a joint venture production subsidiary to handle distribution of EM.TV's children's programming including those from the latter's Australian & American subsidiairies Yoram Gross-EM.TV and The Jim Henson Company in Spain and Portugal with Planeta 2010 and EM.TV forming a Madrid-based Spanish joint-venture home entertainment & distribution/production subsidiary entitled Planeta Junior, marking EM.TV's entry into the Spanish film & TV production industry.
+Their partnership would be extended one year later in March 2001, when Planeta 2010 formed an animation co-production partnership with German entertainment company EM.TV, under their joint-venture production subsidiary Planeta Junior to handle distribution to the then-upcoming shows from EM.TV such as Old Tom (which was produced by its Australian studio Yoram Gross-EM.TV) for the Spanish and Portuguese territories.

+In March 2002, Planeta 2010 was rebranded into DeAPlaneta when its Spanish publishing parent Grupo Planeta had partnered with Italian publishing & video distribution company De Agostini to create a new traditional mulitplatform distribution company.

+In December 2002 following the rebranding of Planeta 2010 to DeAPlaneta, DeAPlaneta had joined forces with Spanish mulitmedia & audiovisual company Mediapro to form a joint-venture TV movie production label called Prodigius Audiovisual to produce TV-movies with Jaume Santacana had been appointed to handle the joint-venture label Prodiguis Audiovisual via director.

 In August 2004, DeAPlaneta and German media company EM.TV & Merchandising had expanded their joint venture production company Planeta Junior into Italy through Italian publishing company De Agostini.

 In April 2006, the company announced the launch of an international sales division.

 In March 2019, DeAPlaneta's subsidiary Planeta Junior announced the merging of its European operations into one production organisation with Planeta Junior will shift their focus into France.